 It’s the typical breakfast of locals, toasted and served with butter and cheese.
 But it can also be topped with pretty much anything imaginable.

-You can scramble some eggs and ham and throw it on top, rice, whatever you want.
+You can scramble some eggs and ham and throw it on top, with rice, or whatever you want.

 A number of restaurants, like J&C specialize in arepas with whatever fixings you desire.